Rusu91-webdeveloper/Rusu91-webdeveloper/README.md

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [MyPortofolio](https://portofolio-ruby-tau.vercel.app/)
 * ✉️  You can contact me at [rusu.emanuel.webdeveloper@gmail.com](mailto:rusu.emanuel.webdeveloper@gmail.com)
-* 🧠  I'm learning SQL , PostGresSQL
+* 🧠  I'm learning SQL , PostgresSQL
 * 🤝  I'm open to collaborating on Projects
 * ⚡  Always ready to turn bugs into features and errors into opportunities for growth.